 Why visit Ajo?

 To be clear, I am not going to say that Ajo is a destination spot.
 But I do think it is a great stopover, a nice weekend or a cool spot for a small conference.
 Ajo is 2 hours from Phoenix.
-Take Highway 85, avoid Interstate 10 and see lovely Sonoran desert landscape.
+Take Highway 85, avoid Interstate 10 and see the lovely Sonoran desert landscape.
 Ajo is just a notch over 2 hours from Tucson.
-Take Highway 86, avoid Interstate 10 and see the Tohono O’odham Nation and one of my favorite spots right in the middle between Ajo and Tucson, Kitt Peak National Observatory.
+Take Highway 86, avoid Interstate 10 and see the Tohono O'odham Nation and one of my favorite spots right in the middle between Ajo and Tucson, Kitt Peak National Observatory.
 The space geek in you will love it.

 Most people pass through Ajo to visit the Organ Pipe National Monument.
 We did ourselves when we spent a long weekend in Tucson last year.
 Organ pipe cacti are unique and are only found in the Sonoran Desert.
 They look like pipe organs and the park has tons of them!

 There is also the Cabeza Prieta National Wildlife Refuge (the visitor center is located in Ajo) with 275 different species of wildlife.
-You are also 2 hours south from Puerto Peñasco, also known as Rocky Point on the Sea of Cortez in Mexico.
+You are also 2 hours south of Puerto Peñasco, also known as Rocky Point on the Sea of Cortez in Mexico.
 It is a fishing and resort town and quite popular for its beaches.

-So that’s some of the why you might find yourself close to Ajo.
-The Sonoran Desert Inn has also partnered with REI Adventures for hikes in the Sonoran desert, check out the inn’s events page for more information.
-The inn is host to lots of community events including culinary, spiritual and plain old business conferences.
-The property is an old school known as the Curley School Campus and I love the sense of nostalgia I got while walking down the hall, not to the principal’s office or to the school nurse, but to our room.
+So that's some of the why you might find yourself close to Ajo.
+The Sonoran Desert Inn has also partnered with REI Adventures for hikes in the Sonoran desert, check out the inn's events page for more information.
+The inn is host to lots of community events including culinary, spiritual, and plain old business conferences.
+The property is an old school known as the Curley School Campus and I love the sense of nostalgia I got while walking down the hall, not to the principal's office or to the school nurse, but to our room.
 They call the decor “Southwestern industrial” and I dig it.
 I would also call it very clean!

 Our room had a nice bathroom and a kitchen to prepare food and beverages.
 It did not have a television (that scores points in my book!) but did have wireless.
 Notice the cute javelina pillow?
 That's kind of the town's mascot and we will come back to that in a minute.
 The rooms are converted schoolrooms and I love the vibe!
 Also, notice the industrial art hanging from the ceiling built with old mining equipment.
 And P.S.
 I have those striped pillows on my guest couch at home – true story!

-The center hosts a community garden, local artists and a meditation center among many other things I did not have time to discover.
+The center hosts a community garden, local artists, and a meditation center among many other things I did not have time to discover.

 So remember those rainbows I mentioned?
 When we arrived at the Sonoran Desert Inn we were a bit tired.
 It was hot, we had spent 3 hours outside touring Kitt Peak and we were hungry.
 There is not a lot (read practically zero) options for food in the summer.
 But there are tamales!
 Yes.
 You read that right.
 Tamales.
 One of the employees of the inn makes fabulous tamales and she sells them in the office.
 So when you check-in, ask about them and buy a dozen!
 We got 1/2 a dozen and wished we bought more.
 They even provide you all the instructions you need for heating them in your room.
 Rainbows and little bundles of heaven I tell ya!